Lucyjpjones/lj-fscr/testing.md

 `Links do not have descriptive text`

-I didn't take any actions here as the error was for displaying 'read more' which I believe is a convential text link for users.
+I didn't take any actions here as the error was for displaying 'read more' which I believe is a conventional text link for users.
 This is also very similar to the suggested generic link text 'learn more'.

 <ins></ins>